cvandpr/CSF/README.md

 Datasets can be found in: https://pan.baidu.com/s/1WrJFPswjfVuCeAfvunNmiw?pwd=ccfz

+## Declarations

+This project must be used as quoted, not for any commercial use.

 ## Acknowledgements

 This project is mainly based on [Selective frequency network for image restoration(ICLR2023)]